MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/01-labs/lab-02/README.md

 ## Step 10: Connect RouteOnContent to Both Destinations

+RouteOnContent has two outgoing relationships you care about:

+- **quarantine**: Files that matched the quarantine pattern (files missing valid rights)
+- **unmatched**: Files that did not match the quarantine pattern (files with valid rights)

 Connect RouteOnContent to the outputs PutFile:
-- In the connection dialog, select the `unmatched` relationship (files that passed the allowed-rights check)
+- In the connection dialog, select the `unmatched` relationship.
+These are files with valid rights that passed the check.

 Connect RouteOnContent to the quarantine PutFile:
-- Select the `quarantine` relationship (files that failed the check)
+- Select the `quarantine` relationship.
+These are files missing valid rights.

 You should now have a complete flow from GetFile through to two PutFile destinations.
+Files with valid rights go to outputs.
+Files without valid rights go to quarantine.

 ---